Trang province: Geography

 The province is on the coast of the Strait of Malacca, and contains 46 islands together with the mainland area.
 There are only few plains, and most of the area is hills.
 The Khao Luang and the Banthat mountain range are the sources of the two main rivers of the province, the Trang River and the Palian River.

 The southern coast of the province is protected in the Mu Ko Phetra National Park.
 The estuary of the Trang River together with the Hat Chao Mai Marine National Park and Ko Libong Non-hunting Area are also registered Ramsar wetlands.
 The total forest area is 1,093 km² or 23.1 percent of provincial area.

 National parks

-There are a total of three national parks, two ofwhich, along with eighteen other national parks, make up region 5 (Nakhon Si Thammarat) and Khao Pu–Khao Ya is in region 6 (Songkhla) of Thailand's protected areas.
+There are a total of three national parks, two of which, along with eighteen other national parks, make up region 5 (Nakhon Si Thammarat) and Khao Pu–Khao Ya is in region 6 (Songkhla) of Thailand's protected areas.